 (b) the firearm is named and identified in a licence issued under section 16(1)(c) and what is done is in accordance with the licence.

+(2BB) This regulation does not apply to the holder of a Dealer’s Licence who is authorised by the Commissioner to acquire the firearm for the purpose of selling it —

+(a) to a person referred to in subregulation (2); or

+(b) to the holder of a licence for the firearm.

 (2b) In this regulation a reference to ammunition for a firearm that is prohibited does not include ammunition that is also suitable for a firearm that is not prohibited.

 (3) Any firearm or ammunition the subject of an offence against this regulation shall be forfeited to the Crown.